-As you can imagine, this can turn out to be a regretful decision.
-Although, there are quite a few famous guitar players who have pulled it off.
-Many lefty students pick up a right-handed guitar.
-After months (or years) of laboring at it, they still can get used to it and feel disadvantaged.
+As you can imagine, this can turn out to be a regretful decision, although, there are quite a few famous guitar players who have pulled it off.
+In the majority of cases, lefty students who pick up a right-handed guitar labor away for years trying to make it work, all the while struggling with poor form and feeling generally disadvantaged.

-This can be a sticky situation.
-At that point, you can either make the switch and start retraining your motor memory skills from scratch, continue with a serious handicap, or worse yet, quit altogether, which happens quite a lot.
+If you get to this point, you can either make the switch and start retraining your muscle memory from scratch, continue on with the right handed guitar, albeit with a serious handicap, or worse yet, quit altogether, which unfortunately happens all too often.

 You can check out our article on The Differences between Right and Left-handed Guitars for more details.
-For now, let us understand the role of each hand in guitar playing and how it ‘plays’ into your decision.
+For now, keep reading as we dive into the role of each hand in guitar playing and how it ‘plays’ into your decision.

 The Role of the Right and Left Hand in Guitar Playing